Enigmatic-Smile/docs/offers/README.md

 ### Optional Parameters

 * `endDate` to automatically end the offer.
 Time is set to local time.
 * `daysOfWeek` is an array of numbers 0-6 to indicated the days of the week.
-0 = Sunday.
+0 = Sunday, 1 = Monday, etc.
 * `minTransactionAmount` The minumum transaction amount (example: "Save 25% on purchases over £50")
 * `maxTransactionAmount` the maximum transaction spend for an offer.
-Example: "Save 25% on purchases over £50, save 40% on purchases over £100."
+Example: "Save 25% on purchases over £50, save 40% on purchases over £100" the first offer would have a maxTransactionAmout of £100.
 * `returnPeriod` Indicates a period for returns before the refulnd is applied.
 * `activation` `false` (the default value) allows any linked card to participate in the offer.
-It set to `true`, canrds must be enroled in the offer to participate.
+It set to `true`, the offer requires the card to be entered into the offer.  *CAUTION* please read the section below on Activated offers before using this parameter.

 Check out the [Offer API Reference](https://reference.fidel.uk/v1/reference#create-offer) for more detailed documentation about available Offer API endpoints.